 Are Menstrual Cups and Endometriosis Related?

-Shaped like a bell, menstrual cups are either made up of rubber (The Keeper Cup) or medical grade silicone (The Diva Cup, or Moon Cup to name only two examples).
-These are worn inside the vagina during menstruation.
-They are designed to hold the menstrual fluid.
+Period cups are worn inside the vagina during menstruation.
+They are designed to collect and hold the menstrual fluid.
+This is unlike tampons, which absorb it.
 There are numerous advantages to menstrual cups over other sanitary products like tampons or pads.
 Some of them include:

 - Cheaper over the medium to long term